 The Wooting 60HE performs poorly in an entertainment or home theatre setup and isn't for this use.
 It's a wired-only keyboard, so you'll have to sit close to your computer to use it.
 It also lacks dedicated media keys and has no extra navigation controls, like a control wheel or trackpad, meaning you'll also need to use a mouse to navigate on-screen menus.

-The Wooting 60HE offers amazing raw performance with outstanding single-key and excellent multi-key latency.
+The Wooting 60HE offers amazing raw performance with outstanding single- and multi-key latency.
 It also has full n-key rollover and an effective update rate of 1000Hz that isn't bottlenecked by other latency components.
 Overall, this keyboard provides an exceptionally consistent and responsive experience suitable for gaming in any genre at any competitive level.

 The Wooting 60HE keyboard is available in a standard ANSI United States layout or several ISO language layouts.
 All layouts are only available in a single colorway: black.
 ISO language layouts can be purchased with PBT or ABS keycaps or without keycaps entirely.
 We bought and tested the ANSI United States layout, and you can see the label for our unit here.